-5. 5.
-1/100000000000000000000000000000000000 a Parity Mark 10 (1994) Chickenpox (varicella) EXCLUDE until all blisters have dried, and at least 5 days after the onset of symptoms.1 EXCLUSION MAY APPLY EXCLUDE non-immune pregnantwomen and anychildwithimmun deficiency or receiving chemotherapy.
+100° - 10 A TOTAL AND STREAM OF THE STRE Chickenpox (varicella) EXCLUDE until all blisters have dried, and at least 5 days after the onset of symptoms.1 EXCLUSION MAY APPLY EXCLUDE non-immune pregnantwomen and anychildwithimmune deficiency or receiving chemotherapy.
 Advise to seek urgent medical assessment.
 Contact your Public Health Unit for specialist advice.
 Also see Shingles information below.
 Cold sores (herpes simplex) NOT EXCLUDED if the person can maintain hygiene practices to minimisetheriskoftransmission.
 Youngchildrenunable to comply with good hygiene practices should be excluded while sores are weeping.
 Sores should be covered with a dressing where possible.
 NOT EXCLUDED Conjunctivitis EXCLUDE untildischargefrom eyes has ceased unless a doctor has diagnosed non-infectious conjunctivitis.
 NOT EXCLUDED COVID-19 2 EXCLUDE those who have symptoms and relevant contacts.1 See latest Queensland Health guidance for exclusion periods and criteria.
 Contact your Public Health Unit for specialist advice.
 EXCLUSION MAY APPLY Contact your Public Health Unit for specialist advice.
 Cytomegalovirus (CMV) NOT EXCLUDED pregnant women should consult with their doctor.
 NOT EXCLUDED pregnant women should consult with their doctor.
-Diarrhoea and/or Vomiting including: amoebiasis campylobacter crvptosporidium giardia rotavirus salmonella gastroenteritis butexcluding: norovirus shigellosis toxin-producing forms of E.coli (STEC) See advice for these specific con Exclusion periods may vary depending on the cause.
-EXCLUDE a single case until the person, has no symptoms 1 (includes vomiting if applicable), is feeling well and they have not had any loose bowel motions for at least 24 hours or if the person has confirmed norovirus exclude for at least 48 hours.1 EXCLUDE all persons who prepare or serve food until they have not had any diarrhoea or vomiting for 48 hours.
+Diarrhoea and/or Vomiting including: EXCLUDE a single case until the person, has no symptoms 1 (includes vomiting if applicable), is feeling well and they have not had any loose bowel motions for at least 24 hours or if the person has confirmed norovirus exclude for at least 48 hours.1 EXCLUDE all persons who prepare or serve food until they have not had any diarrhoea or vomiting for 48 hours.
 NOTE: If there are 2 or more cases with diarrhoeaand/or vomiting in the same location, which may indicate a potential outbreak OR a single case in a food handler, notify your Public HealthUnit.
 Diarrhoea: 3 or more loose stools or bowel movements in a 24 hour period that are different from normal and/or escapes a child's nappy.
 See information below if norovirus is confirmed or consideredlikely as the cause of diarrhoea and vomiting.
-NOT EXCLUDED Enterovirus 71 (EV71 neurological disease) EXCLUDE until written medical clearance is received confirming the virus is no longer present in the person's bowel motions.1 NOT EXCLUDED Fungal infections of the skin and nail (ringworm/tinea) Is EXCLUDE until the day after antifungal treatment has commenced.
+NOT EXCLUDED Enterovirus 71 (EV71 neurological disease) EXCLUDE until written medical clearance is received confirming the virus is no longer present in the person's bowel motions.1 NOT EXCLUDED Fungal infections of the skin and nai (ringworm/tinea) ils EXCLUDE until the day after antifungal treatment has commenced.
 (No exclusion forthrush).
 NOT EXCLUDED Glandular fever (mononucleosis, Epstein-Barr virus) NOT EXCLUDED NOT EXCLUDED German measles (rubella) 2 EXCLUDE for 4 days after the onset of rash1 or until fully recovered, whichever is longer.
 Pregnant women should consult with their doctor.
 NOT EXCLUDED pregnant women should consult with their doctor.
 Haemophilus influenzae type b (Hib) EXCLUDE until the doctor confirms the person is not infectious and has completed 4 days of appropriate antibiotic treatment.1 Contact your Public Health Unit for specialist advice.
 EXCLUSION MAY APPLY Contact your Public Health Unit for specialist advice.
 Hand, foot and mouth disease EXCLUDE until all blisters have dried.
 NOT EXCLUDED Head lice Exclusion is not necessary if effective treatment is commenced before next attendance day (i.e. the child does not need to be sent home immediately if head lice are detected).
 NOT EXCLUDED Hepatitis A2 EXCLUDE until at least 7days after the onset of jaundice;1 OR for 2 weeks after onset of first symptoms, including dark urine if there is no jaudice.
 If a person is asymptomatic contact your Public Health Unit for Specialist advice .
-NOT EXCLUDED Contactyour Public Health Unit for specialist advice about vaccinatio or treatment for children and staff in the same room or group, children transferring to another centre and new enrolments.
+NOT EXCLUDED Contactyour Public Health Unit for specialist advice about vaccination or treatment for children and staff in the same room or group, children transferring to another centre and new enrolments.